Josh Bell Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Tigers pitching staff ranks 28th in the league.
+- The pitching staff for the Tigers has a collective 7.6 K/9, the third-worst in MLB.

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.60).
+- The Tigers' 4.47 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to allow 50 total home runs at a clip of 1.5 per game (fourth-most in the league).
+- Tigers pitchers combine to allow the fifth-most home runs in baseball (51 total, 1.5 per game).

-- Wentz makes the start for the Tigers, his seventh of the season.
-He is 0-3 with a 6.67 ERA and 22 strikeouts in 28 1/3 innings pitched.
+- Rodriguez makes the start for the Tigers, his eighth of the season.
+He is 3-2 with a 1.81 ERA and 39 strikeouts in 44 2/3 innings pitched.

-- In his most recent outing on Wednesday against the New York Mets, the left-hander went six innings, giving up five earned runs while surrendering nine hits.
+- His most recent time out came on Thursday against the New York Mets, when the lefty went eight scoreless innings while giving up two hits.

-- The 25-year-old has an ERA of 6.67, with 7 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.